Genus $2$ pencils on surfaces with $p_g=K^2=1$, envelopes, and conics tangent to plane cubic curves: First steps of the proof of the main Theorem : equivalence of the existence of genus pencils to a question about quadratic pencils of conics everywhere tangent to a line and a cubic.

 \end{proof}

 There remains to see that we can find a family of conics $Q_\la$ with the desired properties.

-\begin{defin} Given a line $X_1$ and a cubic curve $C_1$ in the plane, not containing it, we shall say that a quadratic pencil of conics (it is necessarily quadratic, by Lemma \ref{quadratic-pencil}) is a {\bf special everywhere tangent pencil of conics} if the pencil is everywhere tangent to the two curves in a special way, i.e., it satisfies property (**):

-(i) $Q_\la$ is tangent to the line $X_1$ at the point $\la \in X_1$ and $Q_\la$ is generically smooth, and does never have rank equal to $1$;
+\begin{defin} Given a line $X_1$ and a cubic curve $C_1$ in the plane, not containing it, we shall say that a quadratic pencil of conics (it is necessarily quadratic, by Lemma \ref{quadratic-pencil}) is a {\bf special everywhere tangent pencil of conics} if the pencil is everywhere tangent to the two curves in a special way, i.e., it satisfies the following: \begin{assumption} (i) $Q_\la$ is tangent to the line $X_1$ at the point $\la \in X_1$ and $Q_\la$ is generically smooth, and does never have rank equal to $1$;